Gluten Free Pumpkin Bread

 • Boost the color.
 My easy trick to make the orange color “pop” is to add a dash of turmeric powder to the dry ingredients.

 • Line the pan.
-Lining the loaf pan with parchment paper AND greasing it with cooking spray makes it easy to cleanly remove the bread from the pan after baking.
+Lining the loaf pan with parchment paper, letting it overhang the edge, AND greasing it with cooking spray makes it easy to cleanly remove the bread from the pan after baking.

 • Add frosting.
 If you aren’t into the maple glaze, try adding frosting instead, like this tangy cream cheese frosting or classic vanilla buttercream.
 This chocolate frosting also tastes amazing.